SukhwinderSingh-sfu/cmpt276/README.md

 >Activities-\
 >Lens List\
 >Add Lens\
->Calculate Depth of field\
+>Calculate Depth of field

 Assignment -3

->Game to find mines with sound and visual effects.
+>Android game, named mineseeker, players has to find mines under the tiles. \
+>Number of mines and scans used are updated regularly.\
+>visual and sound effects on discovery of mine.\
+>Similiar to popular game, MineSweeper.